Skip to content

 ref.update(prev => ({ ...prev, name: 'updated' }))

-// To trigger a fresh server fetch, invalidate the cache
+// To trigger a fresh server fetch after an optimistic update:

 cache.invalidate(['order', 'details', '42'])